Occupational medicine

 The transport time and the costs incurred for these visits and examinations shall be borne by the employer.

 If the employee or employer wishes to contest the opinions, proposals, written conclusions or indications based on medical evidence, he or she shall shall refer the matter to the conseil de prud'hommes.
-This must be done within 15 days of their notification.
+This should be done within 15 days of notification.

 The labor board may consult the labor inspector.